idso-fa1-pathology/docker-k8s-workshop/README.md

 Ok, you now have a job template that looks for your docker image on HPCharbor.

-3. ssh into your seadragon account and cd inside this directory.
+3. On seadragon, cd in your code directory.

-4. lets run the job. you can do it 2 ways, using job-runner.sh or using the kubectl apply command.
+4. Run the job using job-runner.sh or using the kubectl apply command.

 ```
 job-runner.sh job.hello.gpu.yaml